kagisearch/bangs/README.md

 Kagi Staff and maintainers of this repo have final say, but a good bang submission should follow some basic guidelines.

 - The website must be reasonably well-known and widely used.
-  For example, popular commerical services and forums are OK.
+  For example, popular commercial services and forums are OK.
   Low-traffic independent sites, such as startups, local businesses, or personal blogs, are not OK.

 - The trigger must be specific to the website, not a generic term or word.